 Over the Internet: To vote over the Internet, please go to the following website: www.proxupush.com/NVUS, and follow the instructions at that site for submitting your proxy electronically.
 If you vote over the Internet, you do not need to complete and mail your proxy card or vote your proxy by telephone.
 You must specify how you want your shares voted or your Internet vote cannot be completed, and you will receive an error message.
-You must submit your Internet proxy before the polls close on , 2020, the date of the Special Meeting, for your proxy to be valid and your vote to count.
+You must submit your Internet proxy before the polls close on December 18, 2020, the date of the Special Meeting, for your proxy to be valid and your vote to count.

 By Telephone: To vote by telephone, please call (866) 229-2195, and follow the instructions provided on the proxy card.
 If you vote by telephone, you do not need to complete and mail your proxy card or vote your proxy over the Internet.
 You must specify how you want your shares voted and confirm your vote at the end of the call or your telephone vote cannot be completed.
-You must submit your telephonic proxy before the polls close on , 2020, the date of the Special Meeting, for your proxy to be valid and your vote to count.
+You must submit your telephonic proxy before the polls close on December 18, 2020, the date of the Special Meeting, for your proxy to be valid and your vote to count.

 By Mail: To vote by mail, you must complete, sign and date the proxy card and then mail the proxy card in accordance with the instructions on the proxy card.
 If you vote by mail, you do not need to vote your proxy over the Internet or by telephone.
-Your proxy card must be received not later than the time the polls close on a count.
+Your proxy card must be received not later than the time the polls close on December 18, 2020, the date of the Special Meeting, for your proxy to be valid and your vote to count.
 If you return your proxy card but do not specify how you want your shares voted on any particular matter, they will be voted in accordance with the recommendations of our board of directors.